rh-mobb/aro-workshop-content/aro-content/100-setup/2-cluster-creation.md

 ### Networking

 Before we can create an ARO cluster, we need to setup the virtual network that the cluster will use.
-Due to accout access restrictions these have been created for you.

 0. Resource group and VNET creation

     ```bash
     export AZ_USER=$(az ad signed-in-user show --query "userPrincipalName" -o tsv | cut -d @ -f1)

     AZR_RESOURCE_LOCATION=eastus

-    AZ_RG=${USER}-openshift

-    AZR_RESOURCE_GROUP=${USER}-openshift
+    AZ_RG=${USER}-rg

     AZ_ARO=${USER}-cluster